jameershaikh222/hackernewsapis/README.md

     http://localhost:8081
     ```

-    You should see a message indicating that the API is running successfully.
+    You should see a message indicating that the Welcome to Hacker News APIS..!

 7. To stop the container, use the `docker-compose down` command: